Yes, you read that right! Green Belt Planning Permission is not impossible.

 So what does it all mean?

-Quite simply, house prices have increased, as the supply of houses cannot meet the demand in urban areas due to developments being constrained by the green belt that isn’t fit for purpose.
-Those without adequate income find themselves pushed out and, in many cases, they’re forced to make long-distance commutes to get to work across the very green belt that is restricting development.
+Quite simply, house prices have increased as the supply of houses cannot meet the demand in urban areas due to developments being constrained by green belt land that isn’t fit for purpose.
+Those without adequate income find themselves pushed out, and in many cases, they’re forced to make long-distance commutes to get to work across the very green belt that is restricting development.

 Let’s start by defining what green belt land actually is.
-To begin with, the green belt designation is an issue of policy and not always applicable to the wider countryside.
+The designation of green belts is a policy issue and not always applicable to the wider countryside.

-In a nutshell, green belt sites are designated zones around major towns, cities and settlements whose fundamental purpose is to prevent urban sprawl.
+In summary, green belt sites are designated zones around major towns, cities and settlements whose fundamental purpose is to prevent urban sprawl.
 They are categorised by their openness and permanence, and you’d be forgiven for thinking that building on them is an absolute no-no.

-In essence, like most things, it comes down to the government and policies that are in place.
+In essence, like most things, it comes down to government and the respective policies that are in place.
 In July 2018, the government published guidance in the National Planning Policy Framework (NPPF) aimed at protecting green belt land.

-But here’s the interesting thing: A press release which preceded this paper on the 5th of March 2018 from the Ministry for Housing, Communities and Local Government (MHCLG) emphasised that councils should prioritise brownfield sites for redevelopment.
-The release strongly suggested that green belt land should be prioritised at all costs and should limit urban sprawl as much as possible.
+But here’s the interesting thing – a press release which preceded this paper on 5 March 2018, from the Ministry for Housing, Communities and Local Government (MHCLG), emphasised that councils should prioritise brownfield sites for redevelopment.
+The release strongly suggested that green belt land should be prioritised at all costs to limit urban sprawl as much as possible.

-In the most general of terms, the government’s position on planning permission for green belt development is one of extreme caution and controversy.
-Their objective is to protect the Green Belt virtually at all costs and to encourage developers to build on brownfield (and non-green belt) countryside.
+Generally, the government’s position on planning permission for green belt development is one of extreme caution to avoid controversy.
+Their objective is to protect Green Belts at all costs and to encourage developers to build on brownfield (and non-green belt) countryside.

 However, in December 2016, the Government ministers publicly backed a “swaps” scheme for green belt development.

-Surprisingly enough, this method could create a mini-industry in speculative land trading in green belt areas, making cheap land release much harder as landowners hold out for high prices.
-To solve this problem, policymakers can put a cap on the price limit for the landowners to release their plot of land subject to each area.
+Surprisingly, this method could create a mini-industry in speculative land trading in green belt areas, making cheap land release much harder as landowners hold out for high prices.
+To solve this problem, policymakers can put a cap on price limits for landowners to release their plot of land subject to each area.
 This is something the council will have to consider.

-Indeed, certain factions within Parliament understand the pressing need for freeing up green belt land, particularly those areas that are a mere 45 minutes away from London and just a 10-minute walk from the train stations.
-Siobhain McDonagh, MP for Mitcham and Morden, recently introduced a motion entitled “Housing and London’s Green Belt” wherein the political leader lamented the intense need for housing in London.
-Whilst recognising the value of protecting certain portions of the green belt, she urged the chamber to acknowledge “the important opportunity that this land offers with space for over 1 million new homes.”
+Certain factions within Parliament understand the pressing need for freeing up green belt land, particularly those areas that are a mere 45 minutes away from London and just a 10-minute walk from the train stations.
+Siobhain McDonagh, MP for Mitcham and Morden, recently introduced a motion entitled “Housing and London’s Green Belt” wherein the political leader lamented the intense need for London housing.
+Whilst recognising the value of protecting certain portions of green belts, she urged the chamber to acknowledge “the important opportunity that this land offers with space for over 1 million new homes.”
 She added: “There should be a presumption in favour of housebuilding on this land.”

 In an article published in May, MP McDonagh criticised the lame-duck government for producing “a never-ending flow of reports, discussions, words and promises” without ever actually doing anything.
-She pointed out that Theresa May and her ministers have failed, by far, to reach the intended goal of 300,000 new houses per year, despite the fact that a mere 10 minutes from Tottenham Hale Station there exists a barren concrete wasteland bearing the unfortunate title of green belt land – and there are more sites like this one.
-Why, she opined, wouldn’t we want to build new houses in such a wasted environment; why not build in these areas that are only green in name?
+She pointed out that Theresa May and her ministers have failed to reach the intended goal of 300,000 new houses per year, despite the fact that a mere 10 minutes from Tottenham Hale Station there exists a barren concrete wasteland bearing the unfortunate title of green belt land – and there are many similar sites.
+She questioned why we shouldn’t build new houses in wasteland environments, and strongly recommended building on areas that are only green in name?

-By now you should see that green belt land helps sustain the environment, adds character to a particular area or borough, and should be treated carefully and with respect.
+Green belt land helps sustain the environment, adds character to a particular area or borough and should be treated with respect.

-That said, there are plenty of reasons why building on green belt land can be a viable option too.
-In other words, there are plenty of reasons to get green belt Planning Permission.
+But there are many reasons why building on green belt land can be a viable option too, and that means many opportunities to get green belt Planning Permission.

-I appreciate the value of the Green Belt that prevents urban sprawl or offers vital environmental protections, but I also don’t believe that the scattered plots of Green Belt land play a role in preventing urban sprawl.
-We all need to recognise the crucial opportunity that many of those green belt land plots offer to build over 1 million new homes.
+I appreciate that the value of Green Belt land to prevent urban sprawl and offer environmental protection, but I also don’t believe that the scattered plots of Green Belt land play an essential role in preventing urban sprawl.
+Therefore we need to recognise the crucial opportunity that many green plots offer for building over 1 million new homes.